ga4gh/gastore/README.md

 This code could easily be modified to run on top of Apache Spark and Hadoop.
 Instead of writing to a local filesystem, the GA repo data would be held on HDFS.
 The conversion, CRC and digest calculations would be done in parallel as a Spark job.

+Storing the data on HDFS also means that we can sync the records between sites using the Hadoop `distcp` ("distributed copy") utilty which is similar to rsync.

 ## Code Walk-Through

 All the source code is in the [src/main/scala/org/ga4gh/readstore](https://github.com/massie/gastore/tree/master/src/main/scala/org/ga4gh/readstore) directory.